-We come across many types of interviewing styles and techniques but without doubt the same questions do arise in one shape or another, and in most cases are competency-based.
-Ultimately, this is an opportunity for you to demonstrate your skills and ability to do the job you are being assessed for.
+This blog focuses on competency-based interviews.
+Ultimately, this interview is an opportunity for you to demonstrate your skills and ability to do the job you are being assessed for.
 By matching the role profile competencies provided in the job description to specific examples from your past in preparation for the interview, you should confidently be able to cover any given scenario.
-Here are our tips on how to sail through your interview :

 Plan and prepare

 This may sound obvious, but interviews take practice.
 There will be a number of questions you will naturally be ready for, but there will be many that are designed to challenge you.
 The key here is to have examples ready, but you must deliver them in a natural way.
 A good interviewer will be able to spot a staged answer and will ask you the elaborate or provide slightly different examples if they want to challenge you further.